chuanran/conference_sharing/conference_sharing/2019_nyc_strata_data_conf.md

 # Strata data Conference 2019 - New York City
 I got a chance to attend [O’Reilly Strata data Conference 2019 - NYC, New York](https://conferences.oreilly.com/strata/strata-ny), here are some talks I feel worth sharing.
 Please be mindful that this is a small selection.
 There are multiple parallel sessions happening and I can only attend one at a time.
-You can find all the useful https://conferences.oreilly.com/strata/strata-ny/public/schedule/proceedings
+You can find most of the recordings (not full version though) here: https://conferences.oreilly.com/strata/strata-ny/public/schedule/proceedings

 ### The road to an enterprise cloud (keynote)